If you’re looking for the advantages and disadvantages of eBooks, let me guess, you haven’t warmed up to eBooks just yet.

 eBooks make your reading experience optimal.

-8. Download Highlights
+8. eBooks are Easy to Download Highlights

 You can download all your highlights with a couple of clicks: no more note-taking of your favourite lines.